gustavnikolaj/keepass-dmenu/README.md

                   it will prompt for the password using dmenu.
                   [optional]

+--cache-password  Takes one argument; the number of seconds in which the
+                  password should be remembered.
+If 0 is given or the option is not given, you will be prompted for the master password on every invocation.

 --label           Takes one argument; what property of the selected entry
                   you wish to return.
 You can select from the following types of labels: